mlflow/mlflow/docs/source/models.rst

 Input Type Enforcement
 """""""""""""""""""""""
 The input types are checked against the signature.

-MLflow will perform safe type conversions if necessary.
+For models with column-based signatures (i.e DataFrame inputs), MLflow will perform safe type conversions if necessary.
 Generally, only conversions that are guaranteed to be lossless are allowed.
 For example, int -> long or int -> double conversions are ok, long -> double is not.
 If the types cannot be made compatible, MLflow will raise an error.

+For models with tensor-based signatures, type checking is strict (i.e an exception will be thrown if the input type does not match the type specified by the schema).

 Handling Integers With Missing Values
 """""""""""""""""""""""""""""""""""""